MA Entrance Requirements

 - While many students enter the programme after years of independent work we also accept students directly from undergraduate courses.

-- We are looking for candidates who are excited about the potential of the peer group, facilities and opportunities the programme can offer.
+We are looking for candidates who are excited about the potential of the peer group, facilities and educational opportunities the programme can offer.
+You may not have made prints before but you will have an excitement about the nature of the multiplied image and the desire to investigate the ideas and facilities we have to offer.

 Artwork should be uploaded to the Online Applications website.
 Portfolio submissions will be accepted in the following formats only: